Daytona Beach: Man dismembered by woman, police say

 Almost two months later, his arms and legs were found in a fernery in west Volusia County.

-Police haven't said what led Tetley’s arrest six months after the crime or how the victim and suspect knew each other.
+Police haven't said what led to Tetley’s arrest six months after Albertsman's death or how the victim and suspect knew one another.

-The suspect's most recent address is the same address where the victim's body was discovered last summer.
+The suspect's most recent address is the same one where the victim's body was discovered last summer.

-Court records show Albertsman had filed an injunction for protection against Tetley in October of 2016.
+Court records said Albertsman had filed an injunction for protection against Tetley in October 2016 after she shoved him and threatened to kill him when he said he wanted to move out.
+It was dismissed less than a month later.

 Tetley had three previous arrests dating back to 2013 for aggravated battery, aggravated battery with a deadly weapon with bodily harm and battery.